shinsuke27/kaggle-docker-with-mlflow/README.md

 # kaggle-docker-with-mlflow
-Dockerfile and docker-compose.yml to create kaggle and mlflow environment
+Dockerfile and docker-compose.yml to create kaggle environment on your remote server which can be available mlflow.

 # How to build